XR-Robotics/XRoboToolkit-Orin-Video-Sender/README.md

 - For software encoding ffmpeg, please refer to [RobotVisionTest](https://github.com/XR-Robotics/RobotVision-PC/tree/main/VideoTransferPC/RobotVisionTest).

 > Note: Hardware ffmpeg encoding is not availalbe yet.

-> Note: Jetson Multimedia API is in use yet.
+> Note: Jetson Multimedia API is not in use yet.

 - For encoded h264 stream receiver, please refer to [VideoPlayer](https://github.com/XR-Robotics/RobotVision-PC/tree/main/VideoTransferPC/VideoPlayer) [TCP Only].

 - For a general video player, please refer to [Video-Viewer](https://github.com/XR-Robotics/XRoboToolkit-Native-Video-Viewer) [TCP/UDP].

-- The encoded h264 stream can be also played in [Unity-Client](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client).
+- The encoded h264 stream can be also played in [Unity-Client](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client) [TCP Only].